akarve/bipsea/README.md

 > Die rolls start at 0 so that, for instance, you can get a proper 10-digit PIN.

-Or, for a 6-digit PIN roll a 10-sided virtual die.
+For a 6-digit PIN roll a 10-sided virtual die.

     4,9,9,3,7,6